aaryanporwal/joke-genie/workshop.md

 Code Explanation:
 We want our super awesome app to greet the user, for that our app will require a `name` attribute.
 That's what the code does, it imports yargs module, and then we define the `help` page of our app and ask for `name` attribute, after taking the `name` attribute, our app will greets the user.

 >Note: The yargs module automatically builds a great response for displaying help!
 Your CLI is not only ready to accept `-n` and `--name` arguments but also `--help` and `--version`.
-Try running your CLI application with any of the arguments!
+Try running your CLI application with any of the above arguments!

 So try running our code so far by executing `node <your app name.js> -n <your name>`